cdanyl/go-banking-backend/README.md

   - Export the queries from `https://dbdiagram.io/d/63dbb531296d97641d7dfc31`
 - Save and share DB diagram within the team
 - Generate SQL code to create database in a target database engine i.e. postgres

-### Docker and Postgres

-- Execute `docker pull postgres:12-alpine` to get the postgres image
-- Execute `docker run --name simplebank -p 5433:5432 -e POSTGRES_USER=root -e POSTGRES_PASSWORD=password -d simple_bank` to run the postgres container
-- Execute `docker logs simplebank` to see the logs
-- Execute `docker exec -it simplebank psql -U root` to connect to the postgres container and login as `root` user

 ### DB migration